destinationdespair/destinationdespair/README.md

     c+h encouraged esp when alone ‎ ｡ ‎ preferrably w2i
 </p>
 <p align="center">
-    ◠◠ ‎ <b>xtra :</b> i LOVEE teruteru, HOWEVER it does not mean I defend him .
-I'm not gonna go out of my way to call him a saint because he's FAR FROM IT and deserve the hate and criticisms . i love him for reasons outside their weird shit, and i really understand and respect disliking/hating him ( in fact, i'd also jump on the hate train ngl because i love analyzing his character INCLUDING his flaws in writing and morals ) , just please be respectful about my views thx ^_^
+    ◠◠ ‎ <b>xtra :</b> i LOVEE teruteru, HOWEVER it does not mean I defend him . i will gladly let you beat that bitch in to a pulp T__T
 </p>